BetterThanYou73/tensorflow-math-vision/README.md

 From above its worth noticing, how the parts of the letter 'R' and 'B' could be mistook as 'P', as they contain features from it, similarly letter 'B' also contains similarity of that of letter 'R'.

-This is just a simple example, with a class size of 89 and lots of them sharing exact resemblence its not quite simple for it distinguish them.
+This is just a simple example, with a class size of 89 and lots of them sharing resemblence its not quite simple for it distinguish them.

 However, focal loss helps model learning the ability to distinguish them, the $\alpha$ and $\gamma$ parameter allows the model to focus on hard to guess and imbalanced classes.
 Thus increasing the accuracy and decreasing the loss, overall making it more reliable.